 There are a number of themes that ship with Rockbox.
-If none of these suit your needs, many more can be downloaded from http://themes.rockbox.org/index.php? target=fmrecorder.
+If none of these suit your needs, many more can be downloaded from http://themes.rockbox.org/index.php?target=ondiosp.

 Note: Themes do not have to be purely visual.
 It is quite possible to create a theme that switches between audio configurations for use in the car, with headphones and when connected to an external amplifier.
-See section 13.2.2 (page 137) for more details.
+See section 11.2.2 (page 123) for more details.

-- Font.
+Font.
 Browse the installed fonts on your player.
 Selecting one will activate it.
-See section 13.1.3 (page 135) for further details about fonts. - While Playing Screen.
+See section 11.1.3 (page 121) for further details about fonts.

+While Playing Screen.
 Opens the FILE BROWSER in the /.rockbox/wps directory and displays all .wps files.
-Selecting one will activate it, Left or Off will exit back to the menu.
-For further information about the WPS see section 4.3 (page 27).
-For information about editing a .wps file see section 13.2 (page 136). - Show Icons.
+Selecting one will activate it, Left or On/Off will exit back to the menu.
+For further information about the WPS see section 4.3 (page 26).
+For information about editing a .wps file see section 11.2 (page 122).

+Show Icons.
 Rockbox has the ability to display an icon to the left of the file in the FILE BROWSER.
-For details of these icons, see section A.1 (page 150).
+For details of these icons, see section A.1 (page 135).
 These icons can also be customised.
-See the solution resolution of the solution of the solution of the solution. - Status/Scrollbar.
+See the IsonSets and IsoCustomIcons Wiki pages for details.

+Status/Scrollbar.
 Settings related to on screen status display and the scrollbar.